denysobukh/Image-Web-Gallery/README.md

-# Filesystem-based Web Image Galley
+# Images Web Galley

-Web Image Gallery based on existing directory structure and images in it.
+The Image Web Gallery based on existing directory structure and images in it.
 One shouldn't upload images — just point the gallery to the existing directory!